FIT to Forget: Robust Continual Unlearning for Large Language Models: More Details on

 \textbf{Discussion.} Existing retrieval-augmented generation (RAG) systems typically employ similarity-based filtering to remove redundant context~\cite{nips/LewisPPPKGKLYR020,sigir/ShiX0Z00025}.
 However, these methods fail to account for the semantic role of sensitive tokens.
 By incorporating the \(\Delta L\) test, our approach distinguishes between structural redundancy and sensitive information.
 We further adopt rare-token filtering~\cite{uss/CarliniTWJHLRBS21} to protect segments containing tokens uncommon in the pre-training corpus, as such tokens are often highly memorized and privacy-critical.
 While effective, rare-token statistics for proprietary corpora are often unavailable; future work will explore model-internal proxies for rarity estimation.

 \textbf{Data Filtering Analysis.} To validate the filtering module, we incorporated stress-test cases into our dataset, such as individuals sharing a name (\eg, \textit{Liam Hawthorne}) but differing in attributes.
 This ensures the module removes genuinely redundant context while preserving distinct sensitive identifiers.
 A sensitivity evaluation using GPT-4o as a judge~\cite{corr/weiGu24} yielded average sensitivity scores consistently close to 1.0 (on a 5-point scale) across multiple seeds (Table~\ref{tab:sensitivity}), confirming the safety of the filtered sets.
-Furthermore, a frequency analysis of the filtered text (Figure~\ref{fig:wordcloud-semantic}) reveals that removed terms are predominantly neutral (\eg, \textit{description}, \textit{context}), validating that sensitive information is preserved for unlearning.
+Furthermore, a frequency analysis of the filtered text (Figure~\ref{fig:wordcloud-semantic}) reveals that removed terms are predominantly neutral (\eg, \textit{description}, \textit{context}).